inzk0518/tp/docs/DeveloperGuide.md

       Use case resumes at step 4

 * 4a.
-System finds no properties associated to the client
+System finds no properties associated to the contact
     * 4a1.
 System displays "No properties found" message

       Use case ends